 A Novel Approach

-The Center for Fiction will handcraft a year’s worth of reading for you or your loved one based on a 45-minute personal consultation (in person, on the phone, or via email).
+The Center for Fiction will handcraft a year’s worth of reading for you or your loved one based on a 45-minute personal consultation (in person or over the phone).
 At a crossroads?
-Get insight from great literature on life’s big moments--getting married or having an affair, moving abroad, changing jobs or having a child.
+Get insight from great literature on life’s big moments—getting married or having an affair, moving abroad, changing jobs or having a child.
 And even if you don’t plan on having a big year, we can still help select books that will be perfect for wherever you are right now!

 A 45-minute consultation and a detailed reading list tailored just for you.